-10.2.4 OBF Authorisation Function:
+8.2.4 OBF Authorisation Function:

-The OBF Authorisation Function resides in the OBF Resource Server.
+The OBF Authorisation Function resides in the OBF Resource Server and validates if the OBF_Client has the right to use the authentication for the requested application/service.
 It is the repository of registered Applications that can be permitted for use by the Device / User that is registered with the OBF Authentication Server.
 The OBF Authorisation Server maps the Application Identities to the OBF_Token issued to the User by the Authentication Function.